QuantumSavory/QuantumClifford.jl/docs/src/datastructures.md

 ![Benchmarking Pauli application and Canonicalization for different bit-packing sizes and numbers of qubits.](bench.png)

+While row-major UInt64 is the best performing, currently we are using column-major UInt64.
+The column-major format is more completely tested, even though the row-major format has slightly better performance thanks to being friendlier to CPU caches.

 The benchmark was executed on an eary 8-core desktop Ryzen.

 ```